-Humidity control in agriculture is unlike any other industrial setting.
-This is due to the relationship between the air and the plants, as well as the differing conditions throughout the day and over different seasons.
+Greenhouse humidity control is unlike any other industrial setting.
+This is due to the unique relationship between the plants and the air.
+Exposure to differing conditions throughout the day and over different seasons further differentiates the two.

 Humidity control in greenhouses and indoor growing facilities is a necessity.
 Untreated humidity, in such settings, leads to major problems and inefficiencies.
-As the crops aren’t exposed to the conditions optimal to them, they grow slower, smaller, and their quality is reduced.
+Crops grow slower, smaller and in lower quality when they experience suboptimal conditions.

 Unchecked humidity will cause condensation inside any facility.
 The presence of this free water leads to the development of diseases such as botrytis and downy mildew, which can rapidly destroy large amounts of vegetables, Cannabis or any other crop .